samuel-hunter/ur-game/README.md

 # Rules

-* You win the game by getting all your seven pieces from one end to the other.
+* You win the game by getting all your seven pieces from one end of the board to the other.
 * You roll marked four dice, and the sum of all dice with marks up is how much you can move a single piece on your turn.
 * If your piece lands on a rosette, you gain an extra turn.